JQiue/waline-mini/README.md

 ### LeanCloud

-When LeanCloud is used to pull the warehouse directly for deployment, the branch needs to enter "leancloud"
+When LeanCloud is used to pull the warehouse directly for deployment, the branch needs to enter "leancloud".

 If SQLite is used as the data store, the environment variable `DATABASE_URL` should be filled with `sqlite://./waline.sqlite? mode=rw`.
-When deploying with LeanCloud, a new SQLite file is included each time, so it is important to export the data before redeployment and import the data after redeployment when upgrading the waline-mini for redeployment
+When deploying with LeanCloud, a new SQLite file is included each time, so it is important to export the data before redeployment and import the data after redeployment when upgrading the waline-mini for redeployment.

 ## Configuration